beehive-lab/TornadoVM/docs/source/installation.rst

    setvars.cmd

-And TornadoVM is readyt to be used.
+And TornadoVM is ready to be used.
 If you want to recompile with a different backend:

 .. code:: bash